-Foundation Requirements Freshman Year Seminar - IDS 1200 (p.
-212)
+-

-Freshman Year Seminar - IDS 1200 (p.
-212)
+Freshman Seminar - IDS 1300 (p.
+215) 3

 (For traditional-aged students entering day undergraduate programs with 12 or fewer transfer units)

-Lower-Division Writing
+Lower-Division Writing 3

-3 World History/History

-(6 units of World History for those with fewer than 30 transferable units)
+World History/History (6 units of World History for those with fewer than 30 transferable units) 6

-Mathematics
+Mathematics 3

-3 Modern Language (for BA, BFA) or Culture and Language (for BS)
+Modern Language (for BA, BFA) or Culture and Language (for BS) 6

-Upper-Division Writing
+Upper-Division Writing 3

 Thematic Curriculum Requirements

-Social and Personal
+Social and Personal Responsibility

-Responsibility Philosophy
+Philosophy 3

-Religious Studies\
+Religious Studies 6

-\Only students in day undergraduate programs must additionally

-take at least 3 of these units at the upper-division level, and one

-course must be taken in residence.
+Only students in day undergraduate programs must additionally take at least 3 of these units at the upper-division level, and one course must be taken in residence.

 The Individual, Society, and the Environment

 Natural and Physical Science 3

 Social and Behavioral Science 3

-Additional course from either of the above disciplines or from 3

-Computational Sciences for all students
+Additional course from either of the above disciplines or from Computational Sciences for all students 3

 Creative Arts

 Literature 3

 Visual and Performing Arts 3

-Additional course from either of the above disciplines required for students in day undergraduate programs only
+Additional course from either of the above disciplines required for students in day undergraduate programs only 3

 Community Engagement and Cultural Diversity

-Community Engagement 3 Cultural Diversity (may not be double dipped with Culture and Language)
+Community Engagement 3

+Cultural Diversity (may not be double dipped with Culture and Language) 6